Composites#

 ReverseAdvanceComposite.sample(bqm[, ...])

-Sample the binary quadratic model using reverse annealing along a given set of anneal schedules.
+Sample the binary quadratic model using reverse annealing.